 The main benefits of BIM are:

 Many AEC professionals work in collaboration to feed into the BIM process.
 For architects, they should have a deep knowledge of BIM enabling software such as Autodesk Revit or Graphisoft’s ArchiCAD to develop an integrated model of a design.
-Various aspects of architectural design such as structure, mechanics, electrical, HVAC, horticulture, etc can be linked together to develop a cohesive model.
+Various aspects of architectural design, such as structure, mechanics, electrical, HVAC, horticulture, etc can be linked together to develop a cohesive model.

 There is a growing number of Applied Building Information Modelling courses becoming available in universities and institutes across the world.
 These courses are targeted towards AEC professionals such as architects, engineers, surveyors, technologists, and construction managers.
 These courses enable AEC professionals to work within a multidisciplinary, collaborative design and management process based on international standards.

 BIM Modeller/Engineer/Technicians: Create detailed digital 3D models using software such as Autodesk Revit or ArchiCAD.
-They will work closely with their project architect creating the model from sketch designs from the early concept stage.
-However, sometimes this professional will be required to create 3D models from third-party files such as CAD drawings, elevations, etc. which is against the grain of BIM as 2D data should be pulled from the 3D model.
+They will work closely with their project architect, creating the model from sketch designs from the early concept stage.
+However, sometimes this professional will be required to create 3D models from third-party files such as CAD drawings, elevations, etc., which is against the grain of BIM, as 2D data should be pulled from the 3D model.
 BIM modellers also liaise with design team members to provide project coordination documentation.

 BIM Information Manager: They unite the digital model, validating the data and producing COBie outputs at each RIBA stage.
-They ensure that the right data, in the right format is delivered at the right time.
-They validate data at the point of delivery, ensuring that is it correct and in context as important decisions are made based on its integrity.
+They ensure that the right data, in the right format, is delivered at the right time.
+They validate data at the point of delivery, ensuring that it is correct and in context, as important decisions are made based on its integrity.

 BIM (Building Information Modelling) is no longer a luxury but rather a necessity for small architectural firms.
-The advantages of using the BIM process on large-scale projects are well-documented but it also has significant benefits for smaller projects and for winning tenders.
+The advantages of using the BIM process on large-scale projects are well-documented, but it also has significant benefits for smaller projects and for winning tenders.
 For architects who are yet to embark on their BIM journey, they can outsource their projects to third-party BIM service providers.

 Here are four reasons why BIM for small architectural firms is a distinct advantage:

-Competitive Edge: BIM offers smaller firms a level playing field – more efficient designs using the most up-to-date technology allowing them to future-proof their business.
+Competitive Edge: BIM offers smaller firms a level playing field – more efficient designs using the most up-to-date technology, allowing them to future-proof their business.

 Precise Construction: With BIM, designs are more accurate, which leads to fewer unforeseen issues during construction.
 Also, construction costs and programs can be more accurately predicted through BIM, giving clients confidence that projects will be delivered on time and to budget.

-There is a growing number of career opportunities involving BIM with the continued surge in the adoption of this process across various industries
+There is a growing number of career opportunities involving BIM, with the continued surge in the adoption of this process across various industries

 Whilst we tend to think about designers and architects first when discussing BIM, the actual BIM workflow ties together different fields at every stage of the project and even beyond.
 These industries include: